khulnasoft/tracker/docs/docs/advanced/dropping-capabilities.md

 ## Tracker and capabilities

-**tracee** tries to reduce its capabilities during its execution.
+**tracker** tries to reduce its capabilities during its execution.
 The way it does is through different "execution protection rings":

 * Full:     All capabilities are effective (less secure)